Four Passions of Snowsport

 SNOWPORTS EDUCATION AND HERITAGE PRESERVATION

 Our fourth mission is to encourage education regarding winter sports and especially the preservation of this record through museums.
 The major museum challenge in California and Nevada is the design and development of the Squaw Valley Olympic Museum and Winter Sports Heritage.
 This project has passed through the Placer County and Forest Service approval process.
 Designs are complete but construction has not begun.
 Contact: Alan Christian.
+Remember that ski clubs and club racing in leagues started in this region about 1860.
+One of the functions of this museum will be to preserve this ands later snowsport history.
+Included in the plans is a Ski and Snowboard Hall of Fame.
+Some of this material, including that contributed by FWSA, is in the Auburn Ski Club museum at Boreal Ridge.

 The Association and Foundation received a jumping suit worn by a member of the team in the spring of 2013 by virtue of contributions to Women’s Ski Jumping.
 Here is that suit, displayed by Lily Nava, of the Village News in Fallbrook, CA. It is autographed by all the jumpers and staff of WSJUSA and it is now on display at the ski library at Norco.
+Lily Nava, Village News, Fallbrook, CA displays the autographed jumpers suit from the WSJUSA team.

 PURSUE YOUR PASSION

-Ways to contribute include: using PayPal through our website
+Ways to contribute include: using PayPal through our website.

 The Far West Ski Foundation is a public benefit (501c3) corporation and your contributions – investments – in these passions are tax deductible.